 The park's long-term goal for these islands is to provide opportunities for responsible, dispersed recreation.
 Visitors will create their own personal, primarily recreational, experiences; however, improved signs and wayfinding will feature the NPS arrowhead to indicate that they are in a unit of the National Park Service.
 Each island will have a different thematic and resource focus.
-Cat Island will use interpretive media and possibly a special event to emphasize the area's cultural history including the US Army working dog training camp.
-On West Petit Bois, interpretive media, a mobile multimedia application, and social media will be used to emphasize the human effects on barrier island ecology.
+Cat Island will use interpretive media to emphasize the area's cultural history.
+On West Petit Bois, interpretive media, a mobile application and social media will be used to emphasize the human effects on barrier island ecology.
+Existing interpretive media including Junior Ranger booklets brochures, website, and YouTube videos will be offered so that appropriate messages are being disseminated.